MRU-CSIS-1501/201804.asg.05.documentation/README.md

 In addition, you will likely have other assignments and projects due around the same time as this one.

 And you're probably pretty weary by the end of the semester.

+So it's a perfect storm of craptacular awesomeness.

 ## A suggested plan of attack